 - Last Name

 You will create a 5 digit number for a PIN and confirm the 5 digit number.
 Then select Create.

 I have multiple students at UGA who have been selected for Verification.
-As their parent, I am encountering issues setting up an account for the Secure Portal.
-What should I do?
+As their parent, how can I setup my account for the Secure Portal?

-If the parent has more than one student at UGA, they are required to create a separate account for each student for whom they need to e-sign a document.
-The account usernames must be different for each parent account.
-The parent user may want to put indicators in the username to differentiate which student the parent account is associated to, this may help avoid confusion for future award years.
+Prior to 07/02/20, if the parent has more than one student at UGA, the Secure Portal requires a parent to create separate UGA parent accounts for each UGA student.
+The Secure Portal parent account usernames must be different for each parent account (the parent may want to put indicators in the parent username to differentiate which student the parent account is associated to, this may help avoid confusion for future award years).